The Bankrate promise

 - Rewards can be used for statement credits, a check or a credit to a linked account once you have a cash rewards balance of $25 or more

-The Citi® Double Cash Card is an excellent choice if you prefer to earn cash back when you book Airbnb and VRBO stays.
+The Citi Double Cash® Card is an excellent choice if you prefer to earn cash back when you book Airbnb and VRBO stays.
 This card lets you earn a total of 2 percent back on everything you buy — 1 percent when you make a purchase and another 1 percent when you pay it off.
-There’s no annual fee, and you can even redeem your rewards to cover vacation rental stays once you have at least $25 in rewards racked up in your account.
-This card can also be good for balance transfers since you get an introductory 0 percent APR on balance transfers for 18 months, followed by a variable APR of 16.24% – 26.24%.
+There’s no annual fee, and you can even redeem your rewards as cash back to cover your vacation rental stays.
+This card can also be good for balance transfers since you get an introductory 0 percent APR on balance transfers for 18 months, followed by a variable APR of 19.24 percent to 29.24 percent (transfers must be made in the first four months to qualify).

 Additional options for booking Airbnb and VRBO stays (and other vacation rentals) with credit card rewards